Plant DetailShow Menu

 Poison Symptoms:

 Kidney failure (in grazing animals), vomiting, salivation in dogs/cats.
-The most toxic part is underground.
+The most toxic part is the underground roots.
+The sap may cause skin irritation.

 Poison Toxic Principle: